leandroalbero/powerflow-simulator/README.md

 1. Prepare input data:
    - Solar generation CSV with datetime index and 'state' column measured in W
    - Load consumption CSV with datetime index and 'state' column measured in W
-   - Ensure data is in the correct timezone
+   - Ensure data is in the correct timezone, you have examples in the `data` folder, 1y worth of real data! high-res version is 1m resolution, low-res version is 1h resolution.

 2. Configure system parameters:
 ```python